 - a.
 Competitors shall announce their arrival on the Finish Line frequency according to the local procedures. - b.
 The organisers shall repeatedly announce strength and direction of the wind, together with other significant meteorological data at the contest site. - c.
-Flying below the minimum altitude between the reporting point and the finish line, including when crossing the line, shall be penalised. - d.
+The organisers shall repeatedly announce strength and direction of the wind, together with other significant meteorological data at the contest site. - d.
+The organisers shall repeatedly announce strength and direction of the wind, together with other significant meteorological data at the contest site. - e.
 The Finish Line shall be closed at sunset, or when all competitors are accounted for.
 Competitors still on task after closure of the Finish Line shall be considered as outlanded.